Skip to main content

 Model Router

-The STT model router automatically selects the best model based on context:
+The STT model router automatically selects the best model based on context: The router is consulted automatically when the configured model is not available.

 sherpa-onnx requires downloading ONNX model files (~460MB for the default set).
 Run npx agtos models download --default before first use.
 Models are cached locally in ~/.agtos/models/.